-Your first step after a denial should be seeking help from an attorney as soon as possible.
-In Warren County and south-central Kentucky, you will find trusted legal representation at Debra L. Broz, Attorneys at Law, PLC.
+Your first step after a denial should be to seek help from an attorney as soon as possible.
+In Warren County and southcentral Kentucky, you will find trusted legal representation at Debra L. Broz, Attorneys at Law, PLC.
 We can review your claim and determine what went wrong.

-Our lawyers know how to secure the right medical evidence that may be pivotal for getting your claim approved.
+Our lawyers know how to secure the right medical evidence that may be pivotal in getting your claim approved.

 The appeals process generally involves two steps:

 - You must first request reconsideration of your claim.
 A different examiner will take a fresh look at your application.
 Unfortunately, many claims are again denied at this stage.